 Coop Home Goods

 Coop Home Goods is known for making high quality, affordable pillows.
 This company makes a variety of products, including bed clothes.
 Coop Home Goods makes a variety of pillow products as well.
-You can find body pillows, toddler pillow, travel and camping pillows, support pillows and a whole lot more.
+You can find body pillows, toddler pillows, travel and camping pillows, support pillows and a whole lot more.
 Of course, there are also pillows for combination sleepers available.

 Coop Home Goods may be a relatively young company—they were founded in 2013—but they have made their mark on the home goods industry.
 The first Coop Home Goods pillow was a major success and is known for the great support that it gives.
 The company has followed that early promise with a great product line.
 Their pillows are top notch.